bootcampdev/weather-dashboard/README.md

 ## User Story

 ```
 As a user this dashboard will show the weather and the forecast for a selected city.
 Each city searched will be added to a list and can be selected again later.
 The list is clickable or the user can can type in the city name and click the search button.
-The city name is checked to verify it is valid.
+The city name is checked to verify it is a valid entry.

 ```